NOTE: Analysis is mixed in with the relation of

 (21) TAMMY: The bodies were violently mutilated.
 But no prints, no DNA, no fibers.
 (22) Albert and Gordon.
 TAMMY: Completely clean.
 (23) Tammy.
 TAMMY: Nothing.

-Nothing.
-Nada.
 We must wonder why only one camera caught the Experiment, and that it promptly disappeared as soon as it moved.
 The camera angle of the Experiment shows the camera that caught it was #3.
 This was the camera that Sam had changed the card on the day previous the murders, just as Tracey arrived.
-Sam and been shown changing the card on an opposing camera, then camera #3, and then the opposing camera on the day of the murders.
+On the day of the murders, Sam had been shown changing the card on an opposing camera, then camera #3, and then the opposing camera.
 Rather than a continuity error I've taken this as intentional.

-Synchronistically, as soon as we are shown all this, the call is received concerning Mr. C.
+Synchronistically, as soon as we are shown all this, a call is received concerning Mr. C.